buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 **Blizzard**

-The combination of strong winds, heavy snow (usually 1d3 \texttimes{} 30 cm), and intense cold makes blizzards lethal to anyone who is not prepared for them.
+The combination of strong winds, heavy snow (usually 1d3  30 cm), and intense cold makes blizzards lethal to anyone who is not prepared for them.

 **Hurricane**